 Hirers are to make specific arrangements with the Booking Secretary regarding access to the Hall/ Meeting rooms and securing it after use.
 Hirers are responsible for the security of the premises at all times during the period of hire.

-It is the responsibility of the Hirer to ensure that those attending events at the Hall/ Meeting rooms leave quietly, showing due respect for the Memorial Centre’s neighbours.
+It is the responsibility of the Hirer to ensure that those attending events at the Hall/ Meeting rooms leave quietly, showing due respect for The Downton Memorial Centre’s neighbours.

 All music and other noise must cease by 11pm and all guests must be off the premises by 11.30pm.

-Consent from the Committee is required to use the Primary School car park out of school hours
+Consent from the Trustees is required to use the Primary School car park out of school hours

-The Committee maintains building, contents and liability insurance to reasonably discharge its duties regarding its own responsibilities and activities.
-The Certificate of Insurance is on display in the Centre.
+The Trustees maintain building, contents and liability insurance to reasonably discharge their duties regarding their own responsibilities and activities.
+The Certificate of Insurance is on display in the The Downton Memorial Centre.
 Applicants may view a copy of the policy on request.
 This insurance may not provide adequate or even any suitable cover for certain events or activities.
-Applicants are urged to consider, and obtain if appropriate, their own insurance to underwrite their event or activity, to cover any property brought to the Centre, and to discharge their own liability towards others involved in or affected by their event or activity.
+Applicants are urged to consider, and obtain if appropriate, their own insurance to underwrite their event or activity, to cover any property brought to the The Downton Memorial Centre, and to discharge their own liability towards others involved in or affected by their event or activity.

 A First Aid box is situated in the kitchen downstairs and the kitchenette upstairs.